 - Gum recession: the most common cause of gum recession is poor oral hygiene.
 Bacteria accumulate around the brackets and wire causing irritation and inflammation of gums around the wire area, which causes them to recede away from the tooth.

 - Bad taste and smell: the combination of food particles and bacteria around your teeth, brace, and on your tongue produces an unpleasant odor.
+Find out why you still have bad breath despite good oral hygiene.

 - Teeth discoloration: teeth may discolor or stain due to poor oral hygiene while wearing braces because plaque buildup around brackets can cause brownish or yellow discoloration.
+Also, poor oral hygiene can cause white tongue.

 - Loose tooth: poor oral hygiene while wearing braces can cause your teeth to loosen due to the poor condition of your gums.